visualbis/valqsaurus/docs/storage/features/export.md

  *Select Series/Scenarios to create a Web datasource*

-1. Following are the options available in the *Export format* screen:
+1. The data can be exported in either a *Tree structure* or a *Flat structure* as shown in the **Export format** screen:

+ a.
+The data is exported in a tree format just like the ValQ model.

  <div style={{textAlign: 'center'}}>
   <Zoom>